George Plimpton: Death and tributes

 Plimpton died on September 25, 2003, in his New York City apartment from a heart attack later determined to have been caused by a catecholamine surge.
 He was 76.

 The annual "Amateur Backgammon championships" held in Las Vegas from 1978 onwards were called the Plimpton Cup.

 Plimpton was made an officier of the French Ordre des Arts et des Lettres and a chevalier of the Legion of Honour, and was a member of the American Academy of Arts and Letters.

 An oral biography, George, Being George was edited by Nelson W. Aldrich Jr., and released on October 21, 2008.
 The book offers memories of Plimpton from Norman Mailer, William Styron, Gay Talese and Gore Vidal among other writers, and was written with the cooperation of both his ex-wife and his widow.

 Plimpton was the subject of the American Masters documentary Plimpton!
 Starring George Plimpton as Himself.
 In it the writer James Salter said of Plimpton that "he was writing in a genre that really doesn't permit greatness."
 The film used archival audio and video of Plimpton lecturing and reading to create a posthumous narration.

 In 2006, the musician Jonathan Coulton wrote the song entitled "A Talk with George", a part of his 'Thing a Week' series, in tribute to Plimpton's many adventures and approach to life.

 Plimpton is the protagonist of the semi-fictional George Plimpton's Video Falconry, a 1983 ColecoVision game postulated by humorist John Hodgman and recreated by video game auteur Tom Fulp.

 Researcher and writer Samuel Arbesman filed with NASA to name an asteroid after Plimpton; NASA issued the certificate 7932 Plimpton in 2009.

 His final interview appeared in The New York Sports Express of October 2, 2003, by journalist Dave Hollander.

+Plimpton is also a character in the novel "Exit Ghost" by Philip Roth, in the last chapter.